Ciervo de los Pantanos

 Conservation And Sustainability

-Ciervo de los Pantanos was established primarily as a conservation response to the critically vulnerable status of the marsh deer in the Buenos Aires Province.
+Ciervo de los Pantanos was established primarily as a conservation response to the declining status of the marsh deer in Buenos Aires Province.
 The park serves as a crucial breeding ground and refuge for this species, which was once found throughout the Pampas and Delta but declined sharply due to habitat destruction and hunting.
-Ongoing conservation programs monitor deer populations and track individual animals using camera traps and GPS collars.
+The park is a designated Ramsar Wetland of International Importance, recognizing the global significance of its wetland habitats.
+[1] Ongoing conservation programs monitor deer populations and track individual animals using camera traps.
 Restoration of native grasslands and control of invasive species, particularly the exotic grass Urochloa mutica, are key management priorities.
 Environmental education programs engage local schools and communities in wetland conservation.